manas0045/INTERACTIVE-QUIZ-APPLICATION/README.md

 Radio buttons are subtly integrated and enhanced with hover effects, providing a satisfying user experience.

-🖼️ [Image Suggestion: Timer countdown running and user selecting an option] ⏱ Built-In Timer
+⏱ Built-In Timer
 A functional timer element (#time) counts down from 30 seconds and is styled with red to create a subtle pressure, encouraging users to think fast.